Brandon Staley: Los Angeles Chargers

 On January 17, 2021, Staley was hired as head coach of the Los Angeles Chargers, replacing Anthony Lynn.

 On September 12, 2021, Staley made his head coaching debut against the Washington Football Team and led the Chargers to a 20–16 road victory.
 Staley led the Chargers to a 9–7 record through the first 16 games of the 2021 season.
 However, against the Las Vegas Raiders in Week 18 in a win or tie or go home situation, Staley came under scrutiny for two decisions during the game.
 The first involved a failed fourth down conversion on the Chargers' own 18-yard line, giving the Raiders a short field, which they would score on to extend their lead to six.
 The second was calling a timeout with 38 seconds left in the overtime period with the Raiders at the Chargers' 39-yard line.
 Staley claimed that he called the timeout to get the right defensive personnel on the field as the Raiders were running the ball.
 Following the game, there was conjecture that the timeout proved to be costly for the Chargers as the Raiders kicked a 47-yard field goal as time expired, winning 35–32, and eliminating the Chargers from playoff contention.
 However, when discussing the moment on a podcast, Raiders' interim head coach at that time Rich Bisaccia stated that "the timeout was really irrelevant".

 In the 2022 season, Staley led the Chargers to a 10–7 record, finishing in second place in the AFC West.
 The Chargers finished as the #5-seed in the AFC and played the #4-seed 9–8 Jacksonville Jaguars on January 14, 2023, in the AFC Wild Card round.
 The Chargers roared out to a 27–0 second quarter lead, but the Jaguars came back to win the game 31–30 with a field goal as time expired.
 It was the third-largest comeback in NFL playoff history.

-After a 5–9 start to the 2023 season and losing 63–21 to the Raiders on Thursday Night Football in Week 15, Staley was fired on December 15, 2023.
+After a 5–9 start to the 2023 season and losing 63–21 to the Raiders on Thursday Night Football in Week 15, Staley was fired on December 15, 2023 along with general manager Tom Telesco.
 The Chargers-Raiders game set a Chargers franchise record for most points allowed in a single game, along with a Raiders franchise record for most points scored in a single game (doing so just four days after playing in one of the lowest-scoring NFL games in league history, in a 3–0 loss to the Minnesota Vikings).